keshon/nim-random-knowledge/How to use getPostParams in Prologue.md

 ## How to getPostParams in Prologue if POST params are sent by fetch

-Ok the quick answer is to use 'application/x-www-form-urlencoded;charset=UTF-8' as Content-Type and encode payload as query string:
+The quick answer is to use `application/x-www-form-urlencoded;charset=UTF-8` as Content-Type and encode payload as query string:

 ### Front-end side
 ```